Solana-MobileConnect/.github/profile/README.md

 ## Why this solution?

-A browser extension would require the user to install yet another extension.
+A browser extension would require the user to install yet another extension -- on every device and for a single use case.
 It's not an ideal user experience.

-WalletConnect is a lot more complicated, thus harder to set up.
+WalletConnect is a lot more complicated to set up for developers.
 It also uses websockets, which tend to be more fragile.
+It also takes some time to set up a persistent connection, while MobileConnect instantly generates a QR code.

-Here, we have a relatively simple setup for developers, a great UX (they can use it right out of the box).
-This is achieved by leveraging existing technologies (especially Solana Pay).
+With MobileConnect, we have a relatively simple setup for developers, a great UX (users can use it right out of the box without installing anything).
+This is mostly achieved by leveraging already existing technologies -- especially Solana Pay.

 ## How to add it to my dApp?